BaharanArbabi/BaharanArbabi/README.md

 ### Hi there 👋 I’m Baharan.

-🎓I’m a graduate of the University of Tehran with a B.Sc. in Cell and Molecular Biology and a minor in Computer Science.
+🎓 I’m a graduate of the **University of Tehran** with a **B.Sc. in Cell and Molecular Biology** and a minor in **Computer Science**.
-🧬 I’m interested in applying computational methods to understand complex biological systems.
+🧬 I’m interested in using computational approaches to better understand complex biological systems.

 <br/>